The Top 3 reasons Seniors aren’t taking Meds as directed

 DID THEY TAKE THEIR PILLS?

 A Prescription Medication Reminders for Elderly men and women is a medication safety must.
 First of all, forgetting to take medication doses will have serious impact on senior’s health and independence.
 Taking prescription medication as directed by the health care professional is an area of health that older adults and family caregivers are able to take control of.
 Fact, Seniors who are skipping medication doses on purpose is shockingly high.
-Newly released reports show that over 45 Percent of medications prescribed for chronic diseases aren’t taken as directed.
-The need for an auto medication reminder can not be underestimated.

 Missing Medication is not like misplacing car keys